honestws/NSS/README.md

 # Overview
 NS is a platform for data management and model training on the remote server, in which the AI model was updated in the null space to cast a suitable descent direction to learn a machine.
-The spanned null space includes infinite solutions within the descent direction of all optimizers we usually used are the particular solution in the null space.
+The null space spanned by asynchronously linear gradients includes infinite solutions in which a descent direction of all optimizers such as SGD, Rprop, RMSprop, Adam, etc, we usually used are the particular solution in the null space.
+This project was developed to facilitate open research and experimentation in this null space, and find a better solution with comparison to previous optimizers.

 ## Usage
 ### - Run backend services